-The UV-C energy used in HVAC applications can be detrimental to organic materials (ACGIH 2015; Bolton 2001; Kauffman 2011).
-As such, if the UV is not applied properly and vulnerable materials are not shielded or substituted, degradation can occur (NEHC 1992).
+The UV-C energy used in HVAC applications can be very detrimental to organic materials (ACGIH 2015; Bolton 2001; Kauffman 2011).
+As such, if the UV is not applied properly and vulnerable materials are not shielded or substituted, substantial degradation can occur (NEHC 1992).
 Material degradation can result in decreased filtration efficiency, defective seals, and damaged system components, causing a possible loss in system performance and/or potential safety concerns.

-In an HVAC system, the extent of material degradation caused by UV-C energy varies greatly with type of material, UV intensity, length of exposure, and design of the component.
-UV-C intensity in a system can be as high as 10 000 μW/cm2 for airstream disinfection, or about 50 to 100 μW/cm2 for cooling coil maintenance, although typical designs use much higher intensity.
+In an HVAC system, the extent of material degradation caused by UV-C energy varies greatly with the material, UV intensity, length of exposure, and design of the component.
+UV-C intensity in a system can be as high as $10,000 \ \mu\text{W/cm}^2$ for airstream disinfection, or about 50 to $100 \ \mu\text{W/cm}^2$ (typical) for cooling coil maintenance.

-For many HVAC components, such as certain filter media and insulation or gasket foams, degradation can be rapid and severe, destroying the material (Kauffman 2011, 2012, 2017).
+For many HVAC components, such as certain filter media and insulation or gasket foams, degradation can be rapid and severe, destroying the material (Kauffman 2011).
 Of particular concern are many types of synthetic media filters, which may degrade rapidly; other media may be better suited for HVAC systems using UV-C disinfection.
 However, many filters of a woven or "laid up" glass media (e.g., HEPA filters) maintain integrity with intensive UV-C exposure.
 Lofted or unwoven glass filters that depend on a high percentage of binders for strength may not do as well with UV exposure, because some of the binder material can be degraded.
 Filter degradation could vary based on filter design, material composition, and level of UV-C exposure.
-For other materials and components, with substantial cross section and fabricated from solid polymers, degradation can be negligible (Kauffman 2011, 2012, 2017; Kauffman and Wolf 2012, 2013).
-Inorganic materials such as glass, glass fibers, and metal are not affected by UV-C exposure.
+For other materials and components, with substantial cross section and fabricated from solid polymers,